wenkokke/setup-agda/README.md

 If `enable-stack` is specified, this may result in errors, as there may not be a `stack-XYZ.yaml` file for the specified GHC version.

+Default: `recommended`

+#### Input: `ghc-version-match-exact`

+If specified, requires an exact match for the GHC version.

+By default, this action uses the pre-installed version of GHC if it is compatible with the requested Agda version (see `ghc-version-range`) in the major and minor version numbers, ignoring the patch version.

+Default: `false`

+#### Input: `ghc-version-range`

+If specified, restricts the range of allowed GHC versions.

+By default, this action infers the set of compatible GHC versions from the `tested-with` field in Agda.cabal (if building with Cabal) or from the set of `stack-*.yaml` files (if building with Stack).
+If specified, this inferred set of is then filtered by `ghc-version-range`.

+Default: `*`

 #### Input: `cabal-version`

 Version of Cabal to use.
 If set to "latest", it will always get the latest stable version.

+Default: `latest`

 #### Input: `stack-version`

 Version of Stack to use.
 If set to "latest", it will always get the latest stable version.

+Default: `latest`

 #### Input: `enable-stack`

 If specified, will setup Stack.

+Default: `false`

 #### Input: `stack-no-global`

 If specified, enable-stack must be set.
 Prevents installing GHC and Cabal globally.

+Default: `false`

 #### Input: `stack-setup-ghc`

 If specified, enable-stack must be set.
 Will run stack setup to install the specified GHC.

+Default: `false`

 #### Input: `disable-matcher`

 If specified, disables match messages from GHC as GitHub CI annotations.

+Default: `false`

 ## Licenses